CASE STUDY: ENGIE HOME ENERGY

 Page information hierarchy.

-We split the journey into two main parts to create an Ofgen compliant sign-up experience.
+We split the journey into two main parts to create an Ofgem compliant sign-up experience.

 • selecting a tariff, getting an accurate estimate, getting a comparison